arrow left BLOG

 • Has a long battery life and a rugged design for harsh field conditions

 As an all-in-one GNSS receiver, Reach RS3 offers a great balance of price, performance, and ease-of-use for both drone and land surveying applications.
+If you already fly with an onboard RTK GPS module, using Reach RS3 as your RTK station keeps your ecosystem consistent from field to office.

 Visit our webpage, and let’s make your aerial mapping more precise than ever!